mwaylabs/flutter-zebra-datawedge/README.md

 Providing a simple stream which contains events fired by DataWedge (5.0).

 For sure this is a minimal solution as it focus only to support DataWedge version 5.0.
-With never DataWedge versions there are more possibilities and also prettier solutions.
+With newer DataWedge versions there are more possibilities and also prettier solutions.
 Like creating incode the necessary profile.
+# Discontinued
+This package is marked as discontinued since it is a simple intent wrapper with data wedge preconfiguration.
+Also we don't have anymore devices to test.

+Please consider switch to an `intent` package directly or fork this package.
 # Profile Configuration

 As described in the previous written link, you have to set up your profile configuration properly to be able listen for the DataWedge Intent.